Red Empress African Cichlid

 | |

-African Cichlids are very unique fresh water fish.
-So this article isn’t going to be some generic list of random aquarium knowledge that most of us aquarist already know…like add de-chlorinator to your tap water, or don’t over feed, or make sure your tank is cycled.
+African Cichlids are very unique freshwater fish.
+So this article isn’t going to be some generic list of random aquarium knowledge that most of us aquarists already know.
+Like, add de-chlorinator to your tap water, don’t overfeed, or make sure your tank is cycled.

 10 Things You Must Know

-So now that that’s out of the way lets get into the 10 things you must know about African cichlids…and I’m also gonna throw in a great bonus tip at the end 😉
+So now that that’s out of the way let’s get into the 10 things you must know about African cichlids… I’m also gonna throw in a great bonus tip at the end

 Number 1- Know your genus

-Most African cichlids kept in the aquarium hobby come from lake Malawi, but there are other lakes with thousands of species.
-I will be discussing the most commonly kept cichlids from Lake Malawi and the 3 Genus or groups they come in which are Peacocks, Haplochromis or Haps for short, and Mbunas.
+Most African Cichlids kept in the aquarium hobby come from Lake Malawi, but there are other lakes with thousands of species.
+I will be discussing the most commonly kept cichlids from Lake Malawi and the 3 genera or groups they come in which are Peacocks, Haplochromis or Haps for short, and Mbunas.

 Choosing the right combination of Genus is important because they need different husbandry.
 Most African cichlid keepers do not mix the 3 groups in 1 tank for multiple reasons.

-Mbunas are rock dwellers and like to hide and swim through rocky areas.
-Peacocks and Haps are free swimmers that like open waters.
+Mbunas means rockfish.
+They are rock dwellers and like to hide and swim through rocky areas.
+You can find them mostly on the rocky shores of Lake Malawi.
+Peacocks and Haps are free swimmers who like open waters.
 So your tank décor will affect which group you keep.

-Their diets are also different, most Mbuna, not all, but most are herbivores and like to eat algae and veggies as their main meal, while Peacocks and Haps are mostly omnivores that can eat both meat protein and veggies.
-Mbunas are also very aggressive fish and can cause havoc to the other 2 groups.
+Their diets are also different, most Mbuna Cichlids, not all, but most are herbivores and like to eat algae and veggies as their main meal, while Peacocks and Haps are mostly omnivores that can eat both meat protein and veggies.
+Mbuna Cichlids are also very aggressive fish and can cause havoc to the other 2 groups.

 In general African cichlid keepers usually keep only Mbuna, or a mix of Peackocks and Haps.
 With that being said, you absolutely can keep a mix of all three, I’ve seen it done many times, but it will take time and patience in finding the right species to co-exist….
 Leading me into #2